 There are so many excellent cryptocurrencies that it wouldn’t be fair to propose just one as an alternative to paper money (paper money has different currencies, so does cryptocurrency).
 So, I’ll sort them by their popularity and explain their advantages.

 Ripple is a cryptocurrency which is made to ensure cheap financial transactions in every way possible.
-It can be considered replacement for fiat currency (quite literally), as it supports “tokens representing fiat currency, cryptocurrency, commodity or any other unit of value such as frequent flier miles or mobile minutes.”
+It can be considered a replacement for fiat currency (quite literally), as it supports “tokens representing fiat currency, cryptocurrency, commodity or any other unit of value such as frequent flier miles or mobile minutes.”
 Banks use it a lot, and consequently individuals too.

-4. Monero, Dash, Zcash, Shadow Coin…
+4. Monero, Dash, Zcash, Shadow coin…

-These coins have something in common – they are the champions in providing anonymity to the users.
+These coins have something in common – they are the champions in providing anonymity to their users.
 In the era of Big Brother, where everything is tracked by the government, many people have learned to appreciate their privacy.
-This type of coins is traded in high volumes on all exchanges and the adoption rates are so high that within a few years we might be able pay for our groceries with them.
+This type of coins is traded in high volumes on all exchanges and the adoption rates are so high that within a few years we might be able to pay for our groceries with them.

 Steem is also a nice alternative to classical currencies, as it’s generated through user’s contribution to the SteemIt social network.
-Every like, comment and piece of content posted is awarded.
+Every like, comment and piece of content posted is rewarded.
 As the network gains popularity, the cryptocurrency adoption rates grow.
 Who knows, maybe one day it could be a nice alternative to mainstream social networks such as Facebook and Twitter.

 There are many great alternatives to fiat currencies, but only time will tell which ones will prevail.
 Hope this answers your question.